 - 1 Children in care i.e. children in the care of the Local Authority as defined in the Children Act 1989.
-This category includes 'looked after children' and children who have previously been looked after but immediately after being looked after became subject to an adoption, child arrangements or special guardianship order, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2 A child subject to a Child Protection Plan for whom Halley House School is their nearest school. - 3 Children with a sibling at the school at the time of admission. - 4 Children of staff at the school. - 5 Proximity to the school.
-This will be measured in a straight line from the address point of the pupil's home to the main entrance point of the school site using a GIS computerised batch mapping system.
+This category includes 'looked after children' and children who have previously been looked after but immediately after being looked after became subject to an adoption, child arrangements or special guardianship order, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - A child subject to a Child Protection Plan for whom Halley House School is their nearest school. - 3 Children with a sibling at the school at the time of admission. - 4 Children of staff at the school. - Proximity to the school.
+This will be measured in a straight line from the address point of the pupil's home to the main entrance point of the school site as determined by the London Borough of Hackney's Geographical Information System.